Syllabus

 STA 313 - Advanced Data Visualization is all about the art and science of visualizing data.
 Three themes (what, why, and how) will run alongside each other as we cycle through the course topics.
 In “what” we focus on specific types of visualizations for a particular purpose (e.g. maps for spatial data, Sankey diagrams for proportions, etc.) as well as the tooling to produce them (e.g. specific R packages).
 In “how” we focus on the process – each visualization starts with a design (which we’ll often ask you to do with a rough sketch accompanied by pseudo code), then often needs pre-processing of the data (wrangling, reshaping, joining, etc. to get it into a tidy, rectangular format for visualization), then attributes of the data are mapped to plot aesthetics, then the creator of the visualization needs to make a series of strategic decisions about visual encoding (e.g. accessibility concerns), and finally creating effective visualizations requires post-processing for visual appeal as well as annotation.
 In “why” we discuss the theory that ties the “how” and the “what” together, often focusing on the grammar of graphics.
 Like any data analysis, data visualization is also an iterative process.
 We don’t expect you to land on the perfect visualization on the first try, so we promote the iterative process via critical and constructive review of one’s own and each others’ work.
 Independent modules will also touch on topics such as using statistical graphics for visual inference, creating data-based art, and a review of the literature on non-visual approaches to representing data.

-The course will focus on the use of the R statistical programming language and introduce you to a variety of modern data visualization packages in R. In addition, you will continue to use hone their data science workflow skills that they acquired in pre-requisite courses by working with Git and GitHub for version control and collaboration.
+The course will primarily focus on the use of the R statistical programming language and introduce you to a variety of modern data visualization packages in R. The course will also introduce a few modern and popular visualization libraries for Python and teach you enough about Python to be able to create visualizations using these libraries.
+In addition, you will continue to use hone their data science workflow skills that they acquired in pre-requisite courses by working with Git and GitHub for version control and collaboration.

 Prerequisites

-This course assumes that this is not your first interaction with working with data in R, using RStudio, and along with version control with Git, and collaboration on GitHub.
-Any of the following courses meet the prerequisite for the course: STA 198, STA 199, or STA 210.
+This course assumes that this is not your first interaction with working with data in R and along with version control with Git, and collaboration on GitHub.
+Any of the following courses meet the prerequisite for the course: STA 113FS, STA 198, STA 199, STA 210, STA 221, or STA 240.
 The course will start with a quick review of the relevant technologies.

 Learning goals